tinymanorg/tinyman-py-sdk/README.md

 ## Installation
-tinyman-py-sdk is not yet released on PYPI.
+tinyman-py-sdk is not released on PYPI.
 It can be installed directly from this repository with pip:

 `pip install git+https://github.com/tinymanorg/tinyman-py-sdk.git`